ecophilina/ircinia/README.md

 # ircinia

-ircinia: a sponge and seagrass experiment
+a sponge and seagrass experiment